 Should you walk (almost) every day?
 For healthy adults, the answer is yes!
-Creating a daily habit means you won’t have to come up with the motivation to walk – it’s just something you’ll do naturally!
+Creating a daily habit means you won’t have to come up with the motivation to walk every day – it’ll become something you’ll just do naturally!

 Yoga is a great way to help walkers get more flexible, build strength, and feel amazing.
 It’s a wonderful compliment to walking which incorporates stretches for flexibility as well as strength-building poses as well as breathing and relaxation.